develprr/CosmosApi/README.md

 # CosmosApi
-Example API to communicate with MongoDB in Cosmos DB
+An example API to interact with MongoDB in Cosmos DB.